top of page

 If it's not safe for you to stay behind, it's not safe for your pet either.
 If at all possible, evacuate early.
 Evacuation before conditions become severe will help make the process less stressful.
 Keep a list of pet-friendly hotels and motels.
 Make a list of boarding facilities and veterinarians who could shelter your pets in an emergency (include 24-hour phone numbers).

 If you've decided to wait out a storm, make sure to close off or eliminate unsafe nooks and crannies where frightened animals may hide.
 Move dangerous items like tools and toxic products outside of your living area.
-If possible, find a "safe room" and store your disaster kit there.
-Close all windows and stay inside and listen to the radio for local emergency management personnel directions.
+If possible, find a safe room and store your disaster kit there.
+Close all windows, stay inside, and listen to the radio for local emergency management personnel directions.

 CHOOSE A DESIGNATED CAREGIVER